Nice to meet you.

 Traditionally, businesses have outsourced asset management to asset management companies who act as fiduciaries.
 However, there has been a slow and steady shift toward in-house asset management with the help of asset managers.

-Asset managers employ researchers and analysts responsible for tracking asset performance, providing sound investment advice, and taking care of other tasks that could affect the performance of the assets.
+Asset managers employ researchers and analysts responsible for tracking asset performance, providing sound investment advice, and taking care of other tasks that could affect the assets' performance.
 In particular, asset managers look for high-growth investment opportunities before anyone else.

-Asset managers should know various departments: administration, finance, capital, operations, and have a thorough understanding of a business’ stakeholders and strategic and operational procedures.
+Asset managers should be familiar with various departments, such as administration, finance, capital, and operations, and should have a thorough understanding of a business’ stakeholders and strategic and operational procedures.

 What is the asset lifecycle?